-Wednesday, 18 August 2021
+Wednesday, 13 October 2021

-New Zealand moved to Alert Level 4 at 11:59pm on Tuesday 17 August, and while this creates disruption to our normal way of working, it does not mean our work at the Stroke Foundation will have to stop.
-Our dedicated teams will continue to provide services across the country, supporting the people who need us most, especially at this time of uncertainty.
-Please also be assured that the health and wellbeing of our staff, and the individuals and whānau we work with, are always our top priority.
+While Alert Level 3 disrupts our normal way of working in these areas, it does not mean our work at the Stroke Foundation has stopped.
+Our dedicated teams continue to provide services, supporting the people who need us most, especially at this time of uncertainty.
+Please be assured that the health and wellbeing of the individuals and wh

-If you’re a stroke survivor who hasn’t used our services before and need our help, please click on the same link (above) to find a Community Stroke Advisor in your area.
+If you’re a stroke survivor who hasn’t used our services before and need our help, please click on the same link above to reach out to us in your area.

 When it comes to stroke, the best way for us all to look out for each other is to remember the key signs of stroke and call 111 immediately at any sign of a stroke to ensure the best chance of recovery.
 Other useful information and support material can be found here: